kevin-vargas/balancify/README.md

 The flow is straightforward: users log in using GitHub, then click on "Load file" to upload the file.
 Once uploaded, information about the file appears, and they click on the Upload button.
 Afterward, they can visit the email web interface, which in the case of local testing would be at http://localhost:1080, to view the summary.

-There is a web version available at balancify.fast.ar

-The Kubernetes manifests can be found in deploy/deployment.yaml, and you need to include deploy/secrets.yaml.

-You can use the script ./build.sh to build the Docker images, upload them to the local registry, and finally apply the Kubernetes manifests.